 Even though Elliott has struggled because of race at times, she wouldn’t trade being Black for anything else.
 “We are survivors, and once we know that, we are unstoppable,” she proclaimed in an interview with Elle.
 “I always said I wouldn’t be no other color, because if there’s one thing about us, we never really had, but we know how to — we know how to survive.”

-It seems as though she’s living one of her famous lyrics: “flip it and reversed it”–her aging that is.
+With Missy, it’s like she’s living one of her famous lyrics: “flip it and reversed it”–her aging that is.
 And she’s been able to look younger in spite of years battling a serious health condition: Graves’ disease.

 “I couldn’t write because my nervous system was so bad – I couldn’t even use a pen,” the Grammy-winning artist told People magazine about her thyroid condition.